AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 - **Analysis Focus:** The project focused primarily on exploratory rather than predictive analysis - It looked at  what has already happened rather than what is likely to happen in the future

 Despite these limitations, the analysis identified clear operational trends and important process improvement opportunities.

 ---

-## Future Steps
+## Further Analysis

 Potential future enhancements include:

-* Predictive modelling for appointment demand forecasting
+- **Develop a predictive model** - Predictive modelling for appointment demand forecasting
-* Regional capacity forecasting models
-* Patient segmentation analysis
-* Automated operational reporting dashboards
-* Real-time utilisation monitoring
-* Enhanced data validation pipelines
-* Integration of demographic and socio-economic datasets
-* Weather and transport data integration for missed appointment analysis
+- **Demographic data integration** — link appointment records to patient demographic and socio-economic data to identify at-risk non-attendance groups
+- **Extended time series** — include pre-2020 data to establish a non-Covid baseline for seasonal forecasting
+- **Transport and weather overlay** — test whether proximity to transport links or weather conditions predict missed appointment rates
+- **Realistic capacity modelling** — rebuild the capacity benchmark using actual working day and appointment availability patterns
+- **Structured social listening** — develop a proper social media monitoring framework across Twitter/X, Facebook, and other platforms
+- **Regional variation analysis** — explore whether missed appointment rates and utilisation patterns vary significantly between the seven regions
+- **Patient segmentation** - Segmenting and clustering by paatient type, age, demographic etc
-* NLP-based sentiment analysis of social media data
+- **Sentiment analysis** - The use of NLP-based sentiment analysis of social media data to gauge opinion
+- **Live dashborads** - Automated operational reporting dashboards for real-time utilisation monitoring
 ---

 ## Deliverables